-No, Laurel Road does not approve everyone.
-To qualify for a Laurel Road personal loan, you need to be at least 18 years old, have a credit score of 660 and have enough income to make the monthly payments, among other requirements.
+No, Mariner Finance does not approve everyone.
+To qualify for a Mariner Finance personal loan, you need to be at least 18 years old, have at least bad credit and have enough income to make the monthly payments, among other requirements.
 Even if you meet all the requirements, you still may not get approved.

 Bank Account Requirement: Verifiable bank account